Battle of Adrianople (324)

 The Battle of Adrianople was fought in Thrace on July 3, 324, during a Roman civil war, the second to be waged between the two emperors Constantine I and Licinius.
-Licinius was soundly defeated, his army suffering heavy casualties as a result.
+Licinius was soundly defeated and his army suffered heavy casualties.
 Constantine built up military momentum, winning further battles on land and sea, eventually leading to the final defeat of Licinius at Chrysopolis.

 Background

 Constantine had, in a previous war (in 316), defeated Licinius at the Battle of Cibalae and conquered from him the entire Balkan Peninsula, with the exception of Thrace and Lower Moesia.
 A peace deal had been arranged, but the relationship between the two emperors remained uneasy.
 By 324 Constantine was ready to renew the conflict, and when his army, in pursuit of a raiding force of Visigoths, or possibly Sarmatians, crossed into Licinius' territory, an opportune casus belli was created.
 The reaction of Licinius to this incursion was overtly hostile, inducing Constantine to go on the offensive.
 Constantine invaded Thrace in force; his army was smaller than that of Licinius, but it contained many battle-hardened veterans and, as he had control of the Illyrian region, the finest-quality new recruits.